jordiqui/revolution/README.md

 ## Syzygy Tablebases

-Revolution can probe [Syzygy](https://github.com/syzygy1) endgame tablebases when a directory is supplied via the `SyzygyPath` UCI option.
+Wordfish can probe [Syzygy](https://github.com/syzygy1) endgame tablebases when a directory is supplied via the `SyzygyPath` UCI option.
 The engine also exposes a `SyzygyPremap` boolean option.
 When set to `true`, `Tablebases::init` pre-maps all available WDL and DTZ tables during initialization, reducing probe latency at the